Who is the residency for?

 Where can I eat?

-Breakfast and dinner will be provided at the residency, please contact us beforehand if you have any dietary requirements.
-Breakfast will be a selection of fruits and cereals, and dinner will be a home-cooked local dishes.
+Breakfast and dinner can be provided at the residency (for an additional cost of 100 USD per week per resident), please contact us beforehand if you you would like to take up this option.
+In this case, breakfast would be a selection of fruits and cereals, and dinner would be home-cooked local dishes.

 There are small market stalls in town the sell fruit and vegetables and also a small supermarket that sells a range of products.